horizin/metamask-snap-defi-automation/README.md

 ## User Story

 Over the weekend I sent my long-time buddy ETH.
 He shouldn't need to learn about InstaDapp, Smart Wallets, Decentralized Exchanges, Compound, etc.... to leverage his money.
-That's silly and doesn't scale.
+As an Ethereum Developer I think we should build the tools and plugins neccesary to completely remove "blockchain/ethereum" from the product conversation and simply provide value to people.

-## Technical Requirements
+## Technical Overview

+To contribute to the project please familiarize yourself with the projects technology stack.

+- Lerna & Yarn Workspaces
+- Modular Features/Design
+- Javascript
+- Ethereum
+  - Wallet
-- Application Installation Page
+    - MetaMask
     - MetaMask Snap
-- Automated Decentralized Finance Transactions
-- User Difficulty Mode Selection
+  - DeFi Protocols
+    - Compound
+    - Dharma
+  - Ethereum Name System
+  - Recovery
     - Deadman Switch
-- Backup Service for Trust Anchor to Recover Funds (Strech Goal)
+    - Social Recovery

+Building a secure, open source and useful Decentralized Finance Automation MetaMask Snap requires a general understanding of several verticals like modern Javascript bundling processes, blockchain essentials like transaction management and signatures, plus more familiarity with the pros/cons of both private key and smart contract wallets.

 ## Resources